The Ponderings of Yaj Ekim

 No bird has ever written down even one chirp.

-Nor a dog a bark, nor a cat a meow, nor a bear a growl.
+Nor a dog a bark, nor a cat a meow, nor a badger a growl.

 268